ShisatoYano/JuliaPractice/README.md

 # JuliaPractice
-Sample codes for studying basic programming with Julia.
+Sample codes for studying basic Julia programming, Data structures and Algorithms .

 ## Table of contents
 * [About this repository](#about-this-repository)